 A general manual cleaning only removes large particles which the sieve can handle.
 However, there are still so many water impurities that you can’t see with your bare eyes.
 It is where swimming pool filters come in.
 Swimming pool filters filter dirt and other tiny particles and bacteria from the water.
 Water filters do a great job keeping small insets, germs, microorganisms, and food particles from the pool.

 There are many types of pool filters, each with a different lifespan and working mechanism.
 Nevertheless, clean filters work better and have an increased life span.
 The most popular models include; cartridge filters, sand filters, and D.E. pool filters.
-The model chose with your budget, size of the pool, and the pool equipment capacity.
+The model was chosen with your budget, size of the pool, and the pool equipment capacity.

 Is Pool Filter Cleaning Important?